Psychotherapy Research at KCP (KCP-UF)

 Time frame: 2018-2026.

-Short summary of the project: In order for clinician training to be effective, what is learnt during courses must also be implemented by participants in their respective mental health organizations.
+Short summary of the project: For clinician training to be effective, what is learnt during courses must also be implemented by participants in their respective mental health organizations.
 However, this transfer of training is associated with several factors affecting this process.
 Such variables can be found at clinician individual level, organizational level and/or at educational level.
-This project investigates if continuing education in CBT is associated with changes in clinician behavior directly after training and up to one year post training, and further aims to map determinants to this process at multiple levels (individual, organizational and educational).
-A systematic review of the literature is followed by a longitudinal survey of clinicians in CBT-training and a qualitative interview study collecting the perspective of mental health first line managers.
-Knowledge from these studies will then be synthesized in the development and feasibility investigation of an intervention aimed to support transfer of training, hence increasing effectiveness of clinician CBT-training.
+This project investigates if continuing education in EBPs is associated with changes in clinician behavior directly after training and up to one year post training.
+It further aims to map determinants to this process at multiple levels (individual, organizational and educational).
+A systematic review of the literature is followed by a longitudinal survey of clinicians in EBP-training and a qualitative interview study collecting the perspective of mental health first line managers.
+Knowledge from these studies will then be synthesized in the development and feasibility investigation of an intervention aimed to support post-training implementation, hence increasing effectiveness of clinician EBP-training.

-Main research questions: Study I: Clinician behavior change following continuing education in CBT; effects and moderators.
+Main research questions: Study I: Effects of training in cognitive-behavioral therapy and motivational interviewing on mental health practitioner behavior: A systematic review and meta-analysis.
 Study II: Clinician development of knowledge and skills use before and after CBT-training (plus one year follow up), and associated determinants at multiple levels.
-Study III: Mental health first line managers perspectives on employees’ enrollment in continuing education.
+Study III: Mental health managers’ perspectives on employees’ enrollment in continuing education.
 Study IV: Development and feasibility of an intervention to support transfer of training.

 Development of CBT Competence